d-uzlov/k8s-homelab/network/kube-vip/readme.md

 Version `v0.6.0` seems to be broken.
-It has some issues with k8s API, which causes it to release all virtual IPs and never re-aquire them.
+It has some issues with k8s API, which causes it to release all virtual IPs and never re-acquire them.

 # Deploy daemon set for LoadBalancer services